dfernandeza/danifdz/src/pages/posts/2021-08-07-mapping/index.md

 _This is the sixth post on the ["Functional approach to functional programming"](/functional-approach-to-functional-programming) series._

 If you have been following the ["Functional approach to functional programming"](/functional-approach-to-functional-programming) series then you will be happy to know that this is where everything starts to make sense (or at least that is what I'm hopping).
-When I first started learning functional programming I couldn't really understand how to connect all the different concepts and it was only after writing a lot of list manipulation algorithms that it finally clicked.
+When I first started learning functional programming I couldn't really understand how all the different concepts are connected between each other and it was only after writing a lot of list manipulation algorithms that it finally clicked.

 Mapping is the first one of the three well known techniques to manipulate lists that we will cover in the series: mapping, filtering, and reducing.